Recognizing the duty of the Federal Government to create a Green New Deal: Public and Congress

 The Green New Deal is generally opposed by members of the Republican Party.
 The Democratic Party has been split on the issue, however.
 Public opinion polls seem to suggest that the public in general may be divided on the issue.

 Democratic Leadership

-Speaker of the House Nancy Pelosi has shown reservations on the passage of the bill.
+Former Speaker of the House Nancy Pelosi has shown reservations on the passage of the bill.
 Though she has never directly shot it down, she stated in 2019 that she was not making a commitment passing the resolution, but that she welcomed the enthusiasm.
 At one point she referred to the resolution as "The green dream or whatever they call it".